k-cross/blog/content/posts/let_it_crash.md

 This comes from _erlang's let it crash_ philosophy.
 But this is about the times when dying is less than desirable.

-When and why can a process crash?
+Why should a process be able to crash and when should it?
 They should crash when they're not expected to handle failure.
 They're able to crash because they run in isolated tasks with independent memory spaces that can be restarted and run to completion, or just killed.
-The thing that makes crashing desirable in the first place is the fact that the correct result either doesn't matter or will come to happen regardless of a one off issue.
+The thing that makes crashing desirable in the first place is the fact that the correct result either doesn't matter or will result regardless.

 What happens when a failure occurs but a user's expecting a response?